ABOUT IPPOLITO LAWYERS

 Paul Ippolito created the boutique law firm of Ippolito Lawyers in 2008.

-From its inception Ippolito Lawyers has prided itself in being known as a specialist boutique firm.
+From its inception Ippolito Lawyers has prided itself in being known as a specialist boutique firm and not a general practice.

 This extends to ensuring that returning phone calls and responding to emails occurs promptly.